zabbix/zabbix/templates/app/etcd_http/README.md

 2. After importing the template, make sure that `etcd` allows the collection of metrics.
 You can test it by running: `curl -L http://localhost:2379/metrics`.
 3. Check if `etcd` is accessible from Zabbix proxy or Zabbix server depending on where you are planning to do the monitoring.
 To verify it,  run `curl -L  http://<etcd_node_address>:2379/metrics`.
 4. Add the template to each `etcd node`.
-  By default the template uses a client's port.
+By default, the template uses a client's port.
 You can configure metrics endpoint location by adding `--listen-metrics-urls flag`.
 (For more details, see [etcd docs](https://etcd.io/docs/v3.5/op-guide/configuration/#profiling-and-monitoring)).

-Addtional points to consider:
+Additional points to consider:

   -  If you have specified a non-standard port for `etcd`, don't forget to change macros: `{$ETCD.SCHEME}` and `{$ETCD.PORT}`.
   -  You can set `{$ETCD.USERNAME}` and `{$ETCD.PASSWORD}` macros in the template to use on a host level if necessary.
   -  To test availability, run : `zabbix_get -s etcd-host -k etcd.health`.
   -  See the macros section, as it will set the trigger values.

 ## Zabbix configuration